SolidLabResearch/user-managed-access/docs/policy-management.md

 When you have a policy with multiple rules that have different assigners, DELETE on every rule of one assigner will succesfully delete the rule itself, but not the definition of the rule within the policy.
 This is due to the fact that you can currently only DELETE based on the ID of the rule/policy you want to delete, and you cannot delete the entire policy since other assigners depend on it.
 Currently, the only problem with this is filling space, since the quads defining deleted rules will not be returned in GET requests.

 ##### Fix
 We created a new RulesStorage function, made specifically to fix our problem entirely.
 The function is implemented to delete the rule AND its definition in the policy.
+This solution is still a bit experimental.

 #### PATCH fix